renje4z335jh4/non_contrastive_SSL_NIDS/README.md

 src/hyperopt/full_hyperopt_baselines.sh
 ```

-Note: This could take an enormous amount of time and resources!
+Note: This could take a significant amount of time and resources!

 ### Model Training
 The hyper-parameters collected in the tuning step are stored in a [YAML file](hyperopt/best_config.yml).
 The final results are gathered by training the different models with the best hyper-parameters for 10 runs and average the model performances.
 This is done by executing